 Interfaces between the EASCG and other organisations

-In order to maintain visibility and exchange information on specific standardisation needs of the military stakeholders, applicability of civil standards to military projects, which should be taken into account at a higher level such as in the PCP, EDA is invited to attend the EASCG as observer and will liaise as appropriate with the DSCG, (Defense Standardisation Coordination Group).
+In order to maintain visibility and exchange information on specific standardisation needs of the military stakeholders, applicability of civil standards to military projects, which should be taken into account at a higher level such as in the CP1, EDA is invited to attend the EASCG as observer and will liaise as appropriate with the Defense Standardisation Coordination Group (DSCG).

 The EASCG could also support the identification of non-civil aviation specific standards, but no specific interface and task have been identified so far.